The first silk scarf Hermès made was a large carré (or square) created by Robert Dumas, the son-in-law of Emile Hermès, in 1937.

 For spring/summer 2020, delightfully rich hues of blue, orange, pink and red dominate this season’s colourways, with visually arresting prints of mixtapes, footballers’ legs, a tiger, a spacecraft, and more.
 The latest collection also introduces never-before-seen formats, including double-faced scarves with different versions of the same design printed on both sides of the carré, and a round scarf depicting a hidden side of the moon (see below).
 Click through the gallery below for our picks of the most spectacular pieces that look just as splendid hanging in a frame on the wall as they would be draped around your neck.

-Prestige Singapore's Digital Editor wonders if she's better with words or numbers.
+Prestige Singapore's Managing Editor wonders if she's better with words or numbers.
 Some days she thinks she's terrible at both.
 But most of the time, she's pretty good at eating, drinking, admiring beautiful things, and exploring new worlds.